burkeen/massive-hipster-detector/README.md

 massive-hipster-detector
 ========================

-For when you're not sure.
+For when you're just not sure.